akospasztor/docker-lamp/README.md

 without affecting the host environment.

 The stack consists of three Docker images:

 - Apache server with PHP version 7.4
-  - MySQL server version 5.7
+- MySQL server versions 5.7 and 8.0
 - PhpMyAdmin with the latest docker image version

 [![Docker Compose CI](https://github.com/akospasztor/docker-lamp/actions/workflows/ci.yml/badge.svg)](https://github.com/akospasztor/docker-lamp)

 **Attention:** This docker stack is aimed for local development only.
 Do not use it in production environment.

 ## Configuration